-Nancy Gates Madsen has been a professor in the Department of Modern Languages, Literatures and Linguistics since 2006, focusing on the topics of Latin American literature and culture.
-Her research interests include dictatorship literature, women's writing, and environmental issues.
+Nancy Gates Madsen has been a professor in the Department of Modern Languages, Literatures and Linguistics since 2006.
+Her specialization is Latin American literature and culture, with particular emphasis on Argentina and the Southern Cone.
+Her research interests include dictatorship literature, memory studies, women's writing, and environmental issues.
+Her recent book, Trauma, Taboo, and Truth-Telling: Listening to Silences in Postdictatorship Argentina, explores taboos and silences that emerge in the wake of authoritarian rule in Argentina, and her current research looks at the intersections of ecological issues and human rights.
+Here is a list of selected publications.
 Some of her course topics include Memory and Political Violence in Latin American Literature, and Nature and the Environment in Latin America.

 What is the course you like to teach the most?